A stable deep adversarial learning approach for geological facies generation: Conditioning the generator to observations

-where $q$ is a distribution in the family of parametric distributions $\mathcal{Q}$.
-In \cite{chan_shing_gan_channelized}, the authors use an inference neural network $\mathbb{I}$, such that the family of parametric distribution $\mathcal{Q}$ is described by the set of all the functions defined by the neural network $\mathbb{I}$ applied to a given set of random variables.
-According to the Universal Approximation Theorem \citep{pinkus_1999, DBLP:journals/corr/abs-1905-08539}, by choosing a neural network deep enough, we can learn an approximation of the posterior distribution $p(z|x^\star)$.
+In \cite{chan_shing_gan_channelized}, the authors use an inference neural network $I$, such that the family of parametric distribution $\mathcal{Q}$ is described by the set of all the functions defined by the neural network $I$ applied to a given set of random variables.
+According to the Universal Approximation Theorem \citep{pinkus_1999, DBLP:journals/corr/abs-1905-08539}, by choosing a neural network deep enough, we can learn an approximation of the true posterior distribution $p(z|x^\star)$.

-In practice, the neural network will sample a first random variable $\hat{z}$ and transform it into the random variable following the probability distribution $p(z|x^\star)$.
-Therefore, the neural network defines a function $f: \hat{z} \xrightarrow{} Z$.
-Whereas VAE only approximates Gaussian distributions, the neural network can approximate distributions with greater flexibility.
-The model is a simple Multi-Layer Perceptron, with dense layers and Selu activation \citep{DBLP:journals/corr/KlambauerUMH17}.
+The neural network defines the parametric distribution $q_\theta$ by transforming $\hat{z}$, a standardized Gaussian vector with independent components, into $z|x^\star$.
+The model is a simple Multi-Layer Perceptron, with dense layers and Selu activation functions \citep{DBLP:journals/corr/KlambauerUMH17}.
 The input latent space and output space are of the same dimension.

-The inference neural network $I$ is parameterized by $\theta$, which are the weights of the linear layers, and it needs to be trained such that its weights $\theta$ are optimal.
+The inference neural network $I$ is parameterized by $\theta$, which are the weights of the linear layers.
+It needs to be trained such that its weights $\theta$ are optimal.
 The optimal weights $\theta^*$ minimise the Kullback-Leibler divergence between the parametric distribution and the real posterior distribution:

-where $\mathbf{H}(q_{\theta},p)$ is the cross-entropy between the real data distribution $p$ and the variational distribution $q_\theta$, and $\mathbf{H}(q_\theta)$ is the Shannon Entropy of the probability distribution $q_\theta$ .
-Hence, minimising equation \eqref{eq:dkl_qp} amounts to minimising the cross-entropy between the two distributions while keeping the entropy of the variational distribution high.
-The latter ensures that the model captures most of the variation in the posterior distribution.
+where $\mathbf{H}(q_{\theta},p)$ is the negative cross-entropy between the training data distribution $p$ and the variational distribution $q_\theta$.
+In our application, the observations $x^\star$ are vertical wells, which are locations in the realisation where the category of facies is known.
+If we assume that observations are independent realizations of multinomial variables with probabilities given by the generator, we can compute the negative cross-entropy by using the multi-class cross-entropy. $\mathbf{H}(q_\theta)$ is the Shannon Entropy of the probability distribution $q_\theta$.
+Hence, minimizing equation \eqref{eq:dkl_qp} amounts to minimizing the cross-entropy between the two distributions while keeping the entropy of the variational distribution high.
+The latter ensures that the model maximises the variability in the posterior distribution.